 Step 1.
 Getting a Direct Deposit Form

 As a new hire, you usually complete paperwork during your first week of employment, including a form to set up direct deposit.
 If you’re not new to your workplace, you can request a new form from your HR or payroll department to add or update your direct deposit information.
-You’ll then fill out the forms with the necessary information, such as Social Security number and account information.
+You’ll then fill out the forms with the necessary information, such as Social Security number and routing and account numbers.

 Step 2.
 Determining How Much to Send to Savings